We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sometimes, working out or simply raising your shoulders quickly can release gas from your joints, like what happens when you crack your knuckles.
 In these cases, there’s no underlying condition or pain that’s connected to your shoulder cracking.

 This kind of sound is related to cavitation, or air bubbles in your joints.
-The exact mechanism of how this happens is unclear.
+The exact mechanism of how this happens

 As you age, the spongy cartilage that keeps your bones from rubbing against each other can start to break down.
 A snapping or cracking sound in your shoulder could mean your bones are making contact with each other as a result.
 The sound of grating or cracking can be an early symptom of arthritis.